botpress/readme/docs/Appendix/exporting-data/exporting-raw-conversations-with-the-botpress-api.md

 # 2. Getting all Conversations from the API

 Now that you know the methods of getting the first conversations from the API, let's see how to get them.
-You can get them gradually or all at once, but you need to use the pagination token regardless.
+You can get them gradually or all at once, but you need to use the [pagination](https://botpress.com/docs/api-documentation/#pagination) token regardless.

 ## Getting conversations gradually

 Create a function that will fetch the next batch of conversations when called.
 You could use a button to trigger it or trigger it automatically with infinite scroll.
 Pass the `nextToken` property retrieved from the first request as a parameter to the function, then update it on subsequent calls.
-More about pagination [here](https://botpress.com/docs/api-documentation/#pagination).

 ```js
 async function loadConversations(paginationToken) {